-Our Environmental, Social and Corporate Governance ("ESG") Committee consists of Ms. Notaras (Chairperson), Mr. Armstrong, Mr. Bradley and Ms. Middleton.
-The principal duties and responsibilities of the ESG Committee are as follows:
+Our Sustainability Committee (formerly Environmental, Social and Corporate Governance Committee) consists of Ms. Middleton (Chairperson), Mr. Armstrong, Mr. D. Bradley, and Ms. Notaras.
+The principal duties and responsibilities of the Sustainability Committee are as follows:

-- to assist in setting the Company's general strategy with respect to environmental, health and safety, corporate social responsibility, corporate governance, sustainability, and other public policy matters relevant to the Company (collectively, "ESG matters"), and to consider and recommend policies, practices, and disclosures that conform with the strategy; - to oversee the Company's reporting and disclosure with respect to ESG matters; - to assist in overseeing internal and external communications regarding the Company's position or approach to ESG matters; - to consider current and emerging ESG matters that may affect the business, operations, performance or public image of the Company or are otherwise pertinent to the Company and its stakeholders, and to make recommendations on how the Company's policies, practices and disclosures can adjust to or address current trends; - to make periodic visits, as individual members or as a committee, to operational locations in order to become familiar with the nature of the operations and review relevant objectives, procedures and performance with respect to ESG matters; - to put systems in place, as deemed necessary and appropriate, to monitor ESG matters; - to advise the Company on stockholder proposals and other significant stakeholder concerns relating to ESG matters; - to assist with additional internal departments, and outside consultants as applicable, to drive timely and relevant disclosures of ESG matters; - to review and assess its charter annually and recommend to the Board any proposed changes for approval; and - to perform such other duties, tasks, and responsibilities relevant to the purpose of the ESG Committee as may from time to time be requested.
+- To assist in setting the Company's general strategy with respect to Sustainability matters, and to consider and recommend policies, practices, and disclosures that conform with the strategy; - to oversee the Company's reporting and disclosure with respect to Sustainability matters; - to assist in overseeing internal and external communications regarding the Company's position or approach to Sustainability matters; - to consider current and emerging Sustainability matters that may affect the business, operations, performance, or public image of the Company or are otherwise pertinent to the Company and its stakeholders, and to make recommendations on how the Company's policies, practices and disclosures can adjust to or address current trends; - to make periodic visits, as individual members or as a committee, to operational locations in order to become familiar with the nature of the operations and review relevant objectives, procedures, and performance with respect to Sustainability matters; - to put systems in place, as deemed necessary and appropriate, to monitor Sustainability matters; - to advise the Company on stockholder proposals and other significant stakeholder concerns relating to Sustainability matters; - to assist with additional internal departments, and outside consultants as applicable, to drive timely and relevant disclosures of Sustainability matters; - to review and assess its charter annually and recommend to the Board any proposed changes for approval; and - to perform such other duties, tasks, and responsibilities relevant to the purpose of the Sustainability Committee as may from time to time be requested.

-Our ESG Committee operates under a written charter, a copy of which is available on our website at www.plmr.com in the Governance section of our Investors webpage.
-There were four meetings held by the ESG Committee during 2022.
+Our Sustainability Committee operates under a written charter, a copy of which is available on our website at www.plmr.com in the Governance section of our Investors webpage.
+There were four meetings held by the Sustainability Committee during 2023.